MicrosoftDocs/dynamics365smb-devitpro-pb/methods/httprequestmessage-data-type.md

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)

-> [!NOTE]
+&gt; [!NOTE]
-> For performance reasons all HTTP, JSON, TextBuilder, and XML types are reference types, not value types.
+&gt; For performance reasons all HTTP, JSON, TextBuilder, and XML types are reference types, not value types.
 Reference types holds a pointer to the data elsewhere in memory, whereas value types store its own data.

 ## See Also
 [Getting Started with AL](../devenv-get-started.md)